akveo/eva-icons/README.md

 ## More from Akveo

-- [Nebular](https://github.com/akveo/nebular) - Angular Component, Auth and Security
+- [Nebular](https://github.com/akveo/nebular) - Angular Components, Auth and Security
 - [ngx-admin](https://github.com/akveo/ngx-admin) - the best Angular admin template

 ## How can I support the developers?